serialc/digilego_project_site_hugo/digilego/content/en/news/qrcodes/index.md

 ### Styling

-There are many additional functions for styling QR codes within the Python package, however, for many it may be easier to simpler to modify the styling in a graphics editor rather than use the existing library.
+There are many additional functions for styling QR codes within the Python package, however, for many it may be simpler to modify the styling in a graphics editor rather than use the existing library.

 Remember that you can do things such as change colours, merge designs, or even hide parts of the QR code and it should still function.
 Here's an examples of a logo embedded into a QR code: